Mt Kumotori (雲取山)

 2023-06-0719.7km10h47m (the expected time for an average hiker without breaks)

-The official course is a out-and-back course that that starts and ends at 小袖登山口 (Kosode-tozanguchi), which is where the carpark is located.
-If you're coming via the Tozura bus stop, you'll have to walk 50 minutes one way from the bus stop to here.
+The course I took is a out-and-back course that that starts and ends at this trailhead’s carpark.
+If you’re coming via the Tozura bus stop, you’ll have to walk 50 minutes one way from the bus stop to here.
 This will bring the official course time up to over 12 hours, and with a total of 24km.

 There is a toilet available near the bus stop, as well as at the peak.